Trung28899/BlockChain-Course-1/Blockchain API/README.md

       +, Go to localhost:5000/blockchain/mine to mine a new block then go back to the /blockchain route to see the result

+      +, Right now the blockchain system is not able for multiple nodes to collaborate +, Next commit will implement that

     - NOTES for code:
       +, Needed to convert data to JSON format for the HTTP request so have to format the data
       correctly: